trevorstephens/gplearn/doc/intro.rst

 your variables and targets can make the problem much easier to learn in some cases.

-If you are using the trigonometric functions, make sure to convert any degree angles into radians as well.
-If you don't have any angles to convert, consider if these functions are useful for your problem, though a seasonal relationship might be discoverable if there is a temporal element in the data.
+If you are using trigonometric functions, make sure all angles are measured in radians and that these functions are useful for your problem.
+(Do you expect inputs to have a periodic or oscillatory effect on the target?
+Perhaps temporal variables have a seasonal effect?)

-If you think that the problem requires a very large formula to approach a solution, start with a larger program depth.
-And if your dataset has a lot of variables, perhaps the “full” initialization method makes more sense to kick start the initial population with bigger programs that encompass more of the data than "grow" might yield.
+If you think that the problem requires a very large formula to solve, start with a larger program depth.
+And if your dataset has many variables, perhaps the “full” initialization method (intializing the population with full-size programs) makes more sense than waiting for programs to grow large enough to make use of all variables.

 .. _initilization: